rohitsharma10creator/Data_Scientist_Nanodegree_Capstone/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Stakbucks for the data.
+Must give credit to Stakbucks and Udacity for the data.